nfedyashev/retryable/README.md

 end
 ```

-Ensure that block of code is executed, regardless of whether an exception was raised.
-It doesn't matter if the block exits normally, if it retries to execute block of code, or if it is terminated by an uncaught exception -- the ensure block will get run.
+Ensure that the block of code is executed, regardless of whether an exception was raised.
+It doesn't matter if the block exits normally, if it retries to execute the block of code, or if it is terminated by an uncaught exception -- the `:ensure` block will get run.

 ``` ruby
 f = File.open("testfile")